MysteryPancake/Houdini-Fun/README.md

 ```js
 v@up = {0, 1, 0};
 ```
 2. Add a Gravity Force node to your sim (after Transform Pieces).
-Use the transformed `@up` vector as the gravity force.
+Use the transformed `@up` vector as your gravity force.

 ```js
 Force X = -9.81 * point(-1, 0, "up", 0)